mlocati/spf-lib/README.md

 ### Checking problems with an SPF record in real world

-The `SemanticValidator` only look for issues in an SPF record, without inspecting include (or redirected-to) records.
+The `SemanticValidator` only looks for issues in an SPF record, without inspecting include (or redirected-to) records.

 In order to check an SPF record and all the referenced records you can use the `OnlineSemanticValidator`: